Show off your tree in the ideal spot

 Shop saws >

-Maintaining your tree
+Maintaining your real tree

 An average healthy Christmas tree can drink up to a gallon of water per day, so watering is crucial.
 A well-watered tree will lose fewer needles, so top up the water levels in your stand, being careful to avoid getting water on the lights and ideally turning off the power before watering.